Back to the Freedom Index

 Answer: Contrary to the platitudes we have heard from many Western politicians since the 1910's, democracy is not necessarily positively correlated with freedom.
 Certainly, there are many countries living under totalitarian regimes wherein a democratic system would increase the level of freedom enjoyed by citizens, since the citizens would presumably vote to increase their freedom.
 However, a pure democracy is mob rule; it allows 51% of the people to vote themselves the income of the remaining 49% (the old adage "democracy is two wolves and sheep voting to see what's for dinner" comes to mind).
 Without a strong rule of law and limited government to protect citizens' freedoms (both from the government and from fellow citizens), democracy can just as readily be used to vote away freedoms.
 Democracy as a determinant of freedom is thus highly dependent on other factors.

-In summary, democracy can be a tool of oppression (if you happen to be in the minority) as surely as a tool to promote individual freedoms.
-Which purpose it serves depends greatly on a constitution or analogous document, and strong rule of law to prevent the loss of certain rights.
+Perhaps James Taggart said it best: "When important issues affecting the life of an individual are decided by somebody else, it makes no difference to the individual whether that somebody else is a king, a dictator, or society at large."
+Democracy can be a tool of oppression (if you happen to be in the minority) as surely as a tool to promote individual freedoms.
+Which purpose it serves depends greatly on the existence of a constitution or analogous document guaranteeing individual rights, and strong rule of law to enforce such a document.
 Also relevant is how much the voting public happens to value individual liberties in a given voting year.
 This makes "degree of democracy", at best, neutral as a predictor of freedom, and at worst, a confounding factor which would convolute the index given its close interdependence on numerous other sub-indices.

 Answer: A variety of factors influence which organization's freedom index we use.
 In some cases, one index may have better coverage (that is, more nations surveyed) than another.
 In another case, we might have found one index to be more objective, or employing a better methodology, than another.
 If you think we could improve our index selection by adding or changing indices, please let us know!